 Regardless of abilities, art is a form of expression that requires little, perhaps no verbal interaction – art permeates the very deepest part of a person where no words exist.
 Because of this, art opens doors of communication.

 This program, delivered by professional artists, allows children an opportunity to explore the creative process in a creative environment.
 Creativity sparks curiosity; curiosity leads to enriched learning.

 “This program made a huge impact for the majority of all students in all areas.
 We have seen an increase in communication and social skills, as well as independence and improvement in behaviors.
-Many of our students are telling us how they feel, are more willing to try new things, have become more social with their peers, etc. It has been amazing.
-Every student, nonverbal/verbal were always excited to go to the art museum and upset that it was finished.
+Many of our students are telling us how they feel, are more willing to try new things, and have become more social with their peers, etc. It has been amazing.
+Every student, nonverbal/verbal was always excited to go to the art museum and upset that it was finished.
 Watching students want to engage in activities and stay with them was very exciting.
 Students who use assistive technology to speak are using it more as well.
 Overall the program has had a huge impact on our students with Autism Spectrum Disorder.”